VirgilSecurity/virgil-e3kit-js/README.md

 #### Add new participant

-To add a new chat member, the chat owner has to call `add` method and specify the new member's Card.
+To add a new chat member, the chat owner has to call the `add` method and specify the new member's Card.
 A new member will be able to decrypt all previous messages history.

 ```javascript
 const newParticipant = await eThree.findUsers('john@myapp.com');